gabr0236/Wheel-of-Fortune/README.md

    phrase.
 4. The player “spins the wheel”.
 (A graphically spinning wheel is not required to be implemented this could simply be done by tapping a button and showing the result.)
-5. The possible results of the “spinning the wheel” are: a number of points e.g 1000 or an “extra turn”, “miss turn” or “bankrupt”.
+5. The possible results of the “spinning the wheel” are: a number of points e.g. 1000 or an “extra turn”, “miss turn” or “bankrupt”.
-6. In the event of a value being shown, a letter (consonant or vowel) is chosen by the user (from a keyboard or otherwise).
+6. In the event of a value being shown, a letter (consonant or vowel) is decided by the user (from a keyboard or otherwise).
    If the letter is present, the user’s points total is incremented by the value shown times the number of occurrences of the letter.
    The occurrences of the letter are revealed in the word.
-If the letter is not present the user loses a “life”.
+If the letter is not present, the user loses a “life”.
 7. In the event of “extra turn” being shown, the user is given an extra life.
 8. In the event of “miss turn” being shown, the user loses a life without being able to choose a letter.